$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Method

 In comparison to our approach, SDF methods such as NeuS~\cite{neus} cannot easily take the advantages of initializing from Plenoxels or other NeRF-based methods due to two key aspects: 1) initializing the weights of the network to become an SDF that matches the coarse shape learned by NeRF is difficult, as it requires additional optimization to fit the shape while satisfying the Eikonal constraint; and 2) even for explicit grid-based SDF methods~\cite{sdfdiff, diffsdf}, algorithms such as fast sweeping~\cite{fast_sweep2, fast_sweep} are required to explicitly assign the grid values as distance to closest surface~\cite{sdf_redistance, sdf_redistance2, sdf_redistance3}.
 This process can be done efficiently, but it no longer preserves the information in the initialized density field, making the removal of redundant surfaces and recovery of missing surfaces more difficult.

-\paragraph{Truncated Alpha Compositing} As shown in~\cite{refnerf}, a critical artifact in vanilla NeRF-like methods, including Plenoxels, is that they tend to learn low-density surfaces and inner volumes that are only visible from certain angles to represent high-frequency view-dependent appearance.
-This leads to very noisy inner surfaces when initialized from Plenoxels; see Figure~\ref{fig:teaser}b and \ref{fig:method}.
+\paragraph{Truncated Alpha Compositing} A critical artifact in NeRF methods, including Plenoxels, is that they tend to learn low-density surfaces and inner volumes that are only visible from certain angles to represent high-frequency view-dependent appearance~\cite{refnerf}.
+This leads to very noisy inner surfaces when initialized from Plenoxels; see Figure~\ref{fig:method}.
 To regularize those artifacts, we first remove ray intersections on backward-facing surfaces, and define the remaining set $\mathcal{\setLetter}$ of intersection points to be considered for rendering and regularization:

 where $t_i$ is an original intersection, $\mathbf{n}(t_i) = \frac{-\nabla \delta(t_i)}{||\nabla \delta(t_i)||}$ is the surface normal, and $\mathbf{n}(t_i) \cdot \mathbf{d}$ checks whether the surface is facing backwards.
 This is similar to back-face culling in rendering.
-We then apply additional constraints by incorporating a truncated version of alpha compositing, where the later intersections along are ray are down-weighted to give less contribution to the rendering.
+We then apply additional constraints by incorporating a truncated version of alpha compositing, where the later intersections along the ray are down-weighted with a truncated Hann window~\cite{nerfies} to give less contribution to the rendering.
 Specifically, we obtain the re-weighted sample opacity as: